Garden Watering Myths, Squashed

 Damage to stems can also cause wilting.
 Some diseases and insects (especially borers) prevent water distribution throughout the plant, causing some or all of it to wilt.

 The only way to tell if lack of water is causing wilting is to check soil moisture.

-Many young echinacea, sedum and black-eyed Susan plants have perished because these "drought-tolerant" plants didn't get sufficient water at planting time and during their first season of growth.
+Many young echinacea and yarrow plants have perished because these "drought-tolerant" plants didn't get sufficient water at planting time and during their first season of growth.

 When you set out a new container-grown plant, the roots are confined to the shape of the pot.
 The plants need a consistent supply of water during their first growing season, until their roots grow out into the surrounding soil.
 Water them as you would your annual flowers in their first season.
 During their second and subsequent growing seasons, drought-tolerant plants may need supplemental water only during extended dry spells.
-Note, however, that just because a plant is drought-tolerant doesn't mean it doesn't fare better with a regular supply of moisture.
+Note — just because a plant is drought-tolerant doesn't mean it doesn't fare better with a regular supply of moisture!

 Stay up to date on new articles and advice.
 Please fill out the information below.